googleapis/java-cloud-bom/tests/validate-bom/README.md

 .analytics.api.grpc:grpc-google-analytics-admin-v1alpha:jar:0.24.0 ...
 ```

-This error message tells that there were invalid artifacts defined in the BOM
+In this error message, there were invalid artifacts defined in the BOM
 (wrong group IDs).

-If there's no error, the check passes with successful messages:
+If there's no error, the check passes with a successful message:

 ```
 [INFO] Installing /tmp/bom-validation/pom.xml to /home/runner/.m2/repository/...